DefinitionUtah adults 18 years of age and older with doctor-diagnosed arthritis who report limiting any activities because of their arthritis.

 '''U.S. Target:''' 45.3 percent

-How Are We Doing?The 2015 Behavioral Risk Factor Surveillance System (BRFSS) survey revealed that nearly half (45.5 percent) of Utah adults with arthritis (crude rate) limited their usual activities due to their arthritis.
+How Are We Doing?The 2017 Behavioral Risk Factor Surveillance System (BRFSS) survey revealed that half (50.3 percent) of Utah adults with arthritis (crude rate) are limited in their usual activities due to their arthritis.
+Males have slightly lower rates of activity limitation due to their arthritis (46.4 percent) compared to females (53.2 percent).

-Despite the known benefits of exercise for persons with arthritis, in 2015, 46.8 percent of Utah adults with arthritis reported they did not meet the recommended requirements for aerobic physical activity, and 27.4 percent reported no leisure time physical activity (i.e. were physically inactive).
+Despite the known benefits of exercise for persons with arthritis, in 2017, half (49.9 percent) of Utah adults with arthritis reported they did not meet the recommended requirements for aerobic physical activity, and 25.6 percent reported that they did not participate in exercise or physical activity in the past month (i.e. were physically inactive).

 Because age affects the likelihood of having arthritis, it is beneficial to adjust for the effect of age when comparing populations.
 This method helps to determine if a certain population has a factor, which contributes to arthritis more than the effect of age.
 Therefore, these data were adjusted to the U.S. 2000 standard population.